 - Are the residency seminars required of all students?

 Yes.
 All students are expected to participate in the residency seminars.
-Each cohort of students (the group that enters each fall) will be expected to attend up to three executive-style residency seminars offered over a long weekend in Tulsa or at some other center of energy activity (e.g., Houston).
-Professional master's degree programs such as this one typically require residencies, and three such residencies completed over the course of a two-year program is a very minimal requirement.
+Each student will be expected to attend two executive-style residency seminars offered over a long weekend in Tulsa or at some other center of energy activity (e.g., Houston).
+Professional master's degree programs such as this one typically require residencies, and two such residencies completed over the course of a two-year program is a very minimal requirement.
 The residency seminars also take the place of a thesis requirement.
-The first residency seminar for each cohort is conducted over the weekend immediately preceding the first week of fall classes.
-Depending on the makeup of the cohort, the second residency seminar may be conducted in conjunction with the annual meeting of a professional association that most students might already be planning to attend.
-Again depending on the cohort makeup, the third residency seminar will be conducted later in the program.
+The first residency seminar is conducted over the weekend immediately preceding the first week of fall classes.
+The second residency seminar may be conducted in conjunction with the annual meeting of a professional association that most students might already be planning to attend.
 The purpose of the residency seminars is to provide the students with greater access to industry experts and leaders of energy companies.
 They also provide students with opportunities to interact and network with colleagues and faculty in a face-to-face setting.
-Students receive one credit hour for participation in the residency seminars under the auspices of the course titled “Perspectives in Energy Business.”
 In very extreme situations, it may be possible to create alternative experiences for students located at international sites, but the provision of such experiences cannot be guaranteed.

 - What kind of technology is required and what are the technology literacy needs for students?

 All students need to have access to a relatively new laptop computer with sufficient memory and hard drive space to hold/process moderately large data files.
 High speed Internet access is also required.
-The latest version of Microsoft Office should be installed on the computer (no earlier than 2007),along with Java and Microsoft Silverlight.
+The latest version of Microsoft Office should be installed on the computer (no earlier than 2007), along with Java and Microsoft Silverlight.
 At a minimum, students should be very proficient in the use of Word, Excel, and PowerPoint, and should have a strong working knowledge of file creation and manipulation in these software environments under the Windows operating system.
 Access to a tablet device, such as an IPad, is a plus.
 Some courses will require the use of special software.
 Information about such products will be communicated at the appropriate time.
 Students should also be familiar with contemporary social media and communications technology, such as Facebook, Twitter, LinkedIn, and Skype, and they should be able to create videos using YouTube or a similar product.
 Other capabilities may be required for individual courses.
 Students who do not possess strong Excel skills may be required to complete additional training prior to enrollment.